BonsaiDen/JavaScript-Garden/doc/scopes.md

     ) // and return the function object
     () // call the result of the evaluation

-There are other ways for evaluating and calling the function expression which - while different in syntax - do the exact same thing.
+There are other ways for evaluating and calling the function expression; which while different in syntax, do the exact same thing.

     // Two other ways
     +function(){}();